SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ### Restoring Helm if not available

-Before getting into the details of how to make changes to a deployment, it shall be noted that when using a new machine to access the deployment Helm may not be available.
+Before getting into the details of how to make changes to a deployment, it shall be noted that when using a new machine to access the deployment the Helm client may not be available or out of sync with the server.
 This can be the case when e.g. using cloud shell, which may be terminated any time.

 To restore Helm, run the configure command with the -r option: